normandyxo/uvita-runs/_posts/2018-01-28-returning-to-work-after-ankle-surgery.md

   Crutches should fit in the front passenger seat of most cars.
 If you are using crutches, just sit in the driver's seat, and stash the crutches on the passenger seat.
 Remember that the length of crutches can be adjusted if they are too long to fit in the car.

   If using a knee scooter and self driving, a cane can be an good intermediate tool when getting in and out of the car.
-A cane will fit in the front seat, but it is cumbersome to move using only one foot.
-Repeatedly twisting the foot side to side while inching forward was the best way that work for me.
-Most knee scooters can fold, so they should fit on the front passenger seat.
+Most knee scooters can fold, so they should fit on the rear seat.
 Beware that knee scooters are ~20lbs, so they maybe be difficult to lift in and out of a car on your own.
+In my case, I lifted my scooter on the rear seat, and using the top of the car for balance, slowly shimmied my way to the driver's seat.

 **2. Parking**